PART 1 - THE SACRED PARTS OF MY SOUL

 At this point, I had no idea how my life would unfold over the next 40 years.

-The love, the joy, the family, the amazing opportunities, the mountaintop experiences, and the exposure to learning so many new things and ways.
+The love, joy, family, unique opportunities, mountaintop experiences, and the exposure to learning so many new things, ideas, and ways.
 This would be only slightly dimmed by the contrasting life experiences splattered in between.

-The hardships, the severe losses, the suffering, the disappointments, and the betrayals.
-Some came from within.
-Some from without.
-But they indeed came.
-Mostly without warning.
-One after another, weaving their way across my life.
+The hardships, severe losses, suffering, disappointments, and betrayals.
+Some came from within, some from without, mostly without warning, one after another, weaving their way across my life.

-Changing me.
-Molding me.
-Preparing me.
+It was changing me, molding me, and preparing me.
 All of my life experiences seemed to make me stronger.
-They built my endurance, fortified my experience, strengthened my faith, and prepared me for the next steps and chapters ahead.
+They built my endurance, fortified my experience, strengthened my faith, and prepared me for the next steps and chapters.

-I did not realize until much later that the reason for this was because these sorrows touched the most sacred parts of my soul.
+I did not realize until much later that this was because these sorrows touched the most sacred parts of my soul.
 The parts of our being that all “religious trauma” touches.

-I personally believe that “religious trauma” is near, or at the top of the list, with the most severe trauma we can experience as human beings.
+I believe that “religious trauma” is near, or at the top of the list, the most severe trauma we can experience as human beings.

-Whether we experience it early in life, or as adults.
-Whether it’s an extreme experience, or a subtle one lurking in the background with no real definition.
-Whether it’s recognized and acknowledged, or not.
+Whether we experience it early in life or as adults, whether it’s an extreme experience or a subtle one lurking in the background with no actual definition, whether it’s recognized and acknowledged or not.

 I’ll explain why later, along with more of my personal story of surviving more years of “religious trauma” to come.
-I’ll also share the path I took to recover and heal without losing my connection to God, and then finish up with an allegory I wrote called, “THE TALE OF TWO BELIEVERS“, which may represent YOU right now, if not entirely, possibly a close match.
+I’ll also share the path I took to recover and heal without losing my connection to God.
+I’ll then finish with an allegory I wrote called “THE TALE OF TWO BELIEVERS,” which may represent YOU right now if not entirely, possibly a close match.

 KEY CHAPTER TAKEAWAY #1